 - DegreePh.D., Art History, Yale University, 2019DissertationLeaving “Heaven on Earth”: The Visual Codes of Middle Byzantine Church ExitsResearch ProjectThe Exit Image in Byzantium: Exodos, Eschatology, and Environment

-Magdalene Breidenthal specializes in the history of Byzantine art.
-Her research focuses on monumental painting and viewer response, the relationship between art and liturgy, and questions pertaining to thresholds and mobility in sacred spaces and landscapes.
-Breidenthal received degrees in art history from Fordham University (B.A,.
-2008), the Courtauld Institute of Art (M.A., 2009), and Yale University (Ph.D., 2019).
-From 2015-2018 her dissertation research was supported by a Paul Mellon Pre-doctoral Fellowship at the Center for Advanced Study in the Visual Arts (CASVA).
-Prior to beginning her postdoctoral fellowship at Princeton, Breidenthal taught art history courses at Fordham University and Queens College, CUNY.
+Magdalene Breidenthal is a historian of Byzantine art.
+Her research focuses on monumental art and viewer response, the relationship between art and devotion, and questions pertaining to thresholds and mobility in sacred spaces and environments.
+Breidenthal received graduate degrees in art history from the Courtauld Institute of Art (MA, 2009) and Yale University (PhD, 2019).
+From 2015-2018 her dissertation research was supported by a Paul Mellon Predoctoral Fellowship from the Center for Advanced Study in the Visual Arts at the National Gallery of Art.
+Prior to her fellowship at Princeton, Breidenthal taught art history courses at Fordham University and Queens College, CUNY.

 About the Research Project